Port Kembla - Warrawong

 PROFILE FAQ

-AreaSearch has identified 17 projects that could impact the area, with key ones including Southern Suburbs Community Centre and Library, Warrawong Plaza Redevelopment, Warrawong Community Health Centre, and Salvation Army Housing - Warrawong Group Home.
-The following list details those likely to be most relevant.
+AreaSearch has identified 17 projects that are expected to impact the area significantly.
+Notable ones include Southern Suburbs Community Centre and Library, Warrawong Plaza Redevelopment, Warrawong Community Health Centre, and Salvation Army Housing - Warrawong Group Home.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.